This post may contain affiliate links. Please read my disclosure policy.

-A variation on the classic soft and chewy vanilla sugar cookie, with French-style sour cream and a creamy vanilla bean glaze.
+A classic soft and chewy vanilla sugar cookie, with creme fraiche and a creamy vanilla bean glaze.

 It may sound like a fancy-pants ingredient (and possibly French-tailored, at that), but crème fraiche is a really pure and simple thing involving just heavy cream and lactic culture.

 Using it in a sugar cookie recipe guarantees a nice tender dough, similar to sour cream cookies.

 Crème fraiche has more butterfat than regular sour cream and doesn’t contain added stabilizers (which sour cream often does).

 In comparison to sour cream, crème fraiche tastes richer and sweeter.

 I keep crème fraiche in my fridge pretty much always, for baking and as a dessert topping.

 A tablespoon or two of crème fraiche stirred into a pan sauce adds body and flavor, and it doesn’t curdle like sour cream does when heated.

 Crème fraiche keeps for weeks kept in the coldest part of the refrigerator.

 Sugar Cookie Icing